chrjabs/rustsat/tools/README.md

 <!-- cargo-rdme start -->

-# rustsat-tools - Tools and Unittests for the RustSAT Library
+# rustsat-tools - Tools for and with the RustSAT Library

-This crate contains tools and unit tests for the RustSAT library.
+This crate contains tools for and built on the RustSAT library.
-Unittests are here because they depend on solver interface crates, which in turn depend on RustSAT, which creates a dependency cycle if the tests are in RustSAT directly.

 <!-- cargo-rdme end -->